We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 One of the least used benefits of premium credit cards is price protection.

 With Chase, you can be reimbursed up to $500 per item, for a maximum of $2,500 per year, for items that you found a lower price within 90 days of purchase.

 Not that this change is not restricted to the Chase Sapphire Reserve card.
 Chase is implementing this change across all of their credit cards effective June 1, 2018.

 The Chase Sapphire Reserve change coming that is least concerning on the surface is that you will no longer earn Ultimate Rewards points on the $300 in purchases that are part of your annual travel reimbursement.

-Travel purchases earn 3x points, so this $300 in purchases would earn 900 Ultimate Rewards points.
+Travel purchases earn 3x points on travel immediately after earning your $300 travel credit.
+So this $300 in purchases would earn 900 Ultimate Rewards points.
 With a minimum value of $0.01, you are losing at least $9 in value.
 If you were to redeem these points for travel at $0.015 per point, then we’re talking $13.50 in value.
 The value could be a little higher if you were to transfer these points to one of the travel partners and redeemed for aspirational travel in premium class airfare or a high-end resort hotel.

 Overall, it’s not a lot of money.
 Right now.

 The more concerning part of this change is the ability and desire for Chase to begin excluding certain purchases from earning Ultimate Rewards points.
 With Chase excluding these purchases, what types of purchases will be excluded next?
 We’ve already seen American Express Platinum excluding some gift card purchases from earning American Express Rewards points.
 Could Chase follow suit?